-WBC is changing the way it works as a council, and in some cases reviewing partnership arrangements as it continually strive to provide the best possible services.
-It wants to build on the operational relationships with partners that have been strengthened during the pandemic, and it is crucial to keep them informed of progress throughout the improvement journey.
+We are changing the way we work as a council, and in some cases reviewing our partnership arrangements as we continually strive to provide the best possible services.
+We want to build on the operational relationships with our partners that have been strengthened during the pandemic, and it is crucial that we keep them informed of our progress throughout our improvement journey.